subuser-security/subuser/permissions-dot-json-file-format.md

   **Default**: `false`

- * `stateful-home`: Changes that the program makes to it's home directory should be saved to a special subuser-homes directory.
+ * `stateful-home`: Changes that the image makes to it's home directory should be saved to a special subuser-homes directory.

   ````json
    ,"stateful-home"             : false